MezMirage Kinetic Sculptures

 Airflow Kinetics designs and creates medium to large scale colorful kinetic airflow sculptures known as MezMirages using airflow and literally millions of small polystyrene spheres to create truly mesmerizing and educational public art installations.
 These amazing kinetic sculptures combine art and the science of fluid dynamics and flow visualization to create a wide variety of illusionary effects all in one device including “dry” fountains, fire, colorful drifting mist and currents, snow, boiling magma, waterfalls, and more.
-MezMirages are bespoke creations, customized in size and design to be site responsive for locations such as building lobbies, hotels, airports, museums, and other public buildings and venues.
+MezMirages are bespoke, patent protected creations, customized in size and design to be site responsive for locations such as building lobbies, hotels, airports, museums, and other public buildings and venues.
 Prebuilt MezMirages are also available for festivals & other short term art rental installations.

 20 inch tall former home version displayed at the MIT Museum

 19 foot tall MezMirage at the Boston Children's Museum

 Airflow Kinetics was founded by Gordon Sharp in 2018 in order to pursue a long held dream of making large scale airflow based kinetic sculptures.
 He created his first Kinetic Airflow Sculpture, when he was a MIT student taking a visual art and technology course.